seed-rs/seed-homepage/markdown/routing.md

 ## More detail, and routing using events

-Your `routes` function outputs the message that handles the routing, and accepts a ref to a [Url struct](https://docs.rs/seed/0.2.4/seed/routing/struct.Url.html) describing the route, which routes has the following fields:
+Your `routes` function outputs the message that handles the routing as an `Option`, and accepts a [Url struct](https://docs.rs/seed/0.2.4/seed/routing/struct.Url.html) describing the route, which routes has the following fields:
 ```rust